13 Jan Lender to Broker: Another perspective

 - Whether the above is charged based on the gross or net loan

-- Lender’s legal fee
+- The lender’s legal fee

 - Lender’s QS – Initial visit cost